Georgetown-IR-Lab/ExtendedSumm/README.md

 This will uncompress the tar file into the current directory.
 The directory will include the single json files of different sets including training, validation, and test.

 **FORMAT** Each file is a json object with keys (and structure) as below:

+- "id" _(String)_:  the paper ID
+- "abstract" _(String)_: the abstract text of the paper.
+This field is different from "gold" field for the datasets that have different ground-truth than the abstract.
 - "gold"  _(List <List<>>)_: the ground-truth summary of the paper, where the innter list is the tokens associated with each gold summary sentence.
 - "sentences" _(List <List<>>)_: the source sentences of the full-text.
 The inner list contains 5 indeces, each of which represent different fields of the source sentence:
     * Index [0]: tokens of the sentences (i.e., list of tokens).
     * Index [1]: textual representation of the section that the sentence belongs to.
     * Index [2]: RG-L score of the sentence with the gold summary.
     * Index [3]: textual representation of the sentences.
     * Index [4]: oracle label associated with the sentence (0, or 1).

-- "id": the paper ID
-- "abstract": the abstract text of the paper.
-This field is different from "gold" field for the datasets that have different ground-truth than the abstract.

 ## Training